rysieko/rysiekohyprlanddocs/README.md

-# myhyprlanddocs
+# rysiekohyprlandots
-folder must be in your home dir and named myhyprlanddocs for install.sh to work needed pkg : nordzy-cursors #xcursorpkg (AUR)
+folder must be in your home dir and named myhyprlanddocs and also you need to be on Arch Linux for install.sh to work pkg that install.sh instals (if you only copy docs you will need it) :
-        -https://aur.archlinux.org/packages/nordzy-hyprcursors #same but hyprcursor (stil AUR) also need https://github.com/EliverLara/Nordic as gtk theme
+        -nordzy-cursors #xcursorpkg (AUR)
-        -hyprland #duh
+        -nordzy-hyprcursors #hyprcursor version( still AUR)
         -hyprcursor
         -hyprlancher
         -ags-hyprpanel-git #AUR